 While most quality dog foods do an excellent job of providing the proper vitamins and minerals a dog needs on a daily basis, giving your dog a supplement(s) can help with ongoing preventative care.
 It’s advised that you speak with your dog’s veterinarian before giving your dog any new supplements.
-They will not only recommend quality brands but will have the best insight into what your dog needs.
+They will recommend quality brands and have the best insight into what your dog needs.

 Trying to find the right vet for your companion?
 You can read more about choosing a vet that gets your pet here.